cmu-phil/py-tetrad/README.md

 We will add Read The Docs documentation.

-This **replaces the older [py-causal](https://github.com/bd2kccd/py-causal) package**, which used Javabridge to connect Python to Java (buggy on some platforms), with an outdated version of Tetrad, so please if you're using py-causal, watch this project and switch over as soon as it is stable. **We may optionally put this code into the py-causal module as a new version.**
+This is intended to replace the older [py-causal](https://github.com/bd2kccd/py-causal) package, which used Javabridge to connect Python to Java, which was (difficult to install and buggy on some platforms and used an outdated version of Tetrad, so please if you're using py-causal, watch this project and switch over as soon as it is stable.
+We may optionally put this code into the py-causal module as a new version.

-Of course, in py-causal there are many worked examples; we will hopefully be able to port these examples to py-tetrad.
+Of course, in py-causal there are many worked examples; we will aim to provide an adequate set of examples for py-tetrad as well.

 If you're Python-based, you might consider using [causal-learn](https://github.com/py-why/causal-learn) algorithms where available.
 We will add some examples for algorithms that overlap with Tetrad to show the comparison.